-Before installation of a valve or plug into a cylinder, the coupling shall be cleaned with an appropriate NPT tap (see Figure 1) to remove residues of impurities.
-The tap shall be screwed into the coupling, by hand, until it blocks (see Figure 2).
-Taking care, a wrench may be used to facilitate the insertion of the tap.
-After welding the threads of new couplings shall be in accordance with the thread standard ANSI/ASME B1.20.1.
-Therefore couplings must be carefully welded into the cylinder head plates to avoid deformation due to excessive heat input.
+After welding, the threads of new couplings shall be in accordance with the thread standard ANSI/ASME B1.20.1.
+Therefore, couplings must be carefully welded into the cylinder head plates to avoid deformation due to excessive heat input.
 After welding, the coupling shall be cleaned with an appropriate NPT tap (see Figure 1) to remove impurities.
 The tap shall be screwed into the coupling, by hand, until it blocks (see Figure 2).
 Taking care, a wrench may be used to facilitate the insertion of the tap.
 The tap used shall not have broken teeth or other damages.
 Following removal of the tap, the coupling threads shall be cleaned and shall be visually inspected.
 No broken/damaged threads shall be seen and the threads shall be clean.
 Note: A well cleaned coupling is also necessary for good gauging.
-The coupling threads shall then be checked with an appropriate NPT gauge (Figure 3 and 4 show examples).
+The coupling threads shall then be checked with an appropriate NPT gauge (Figures 3 and 4 show examples).
 The gauging shall confirm compliance with ANSI/ASME B1.20.1.

 A too small or too large coupling and/or broken/ damaged threads shall be reason for rejection.
-The aforementioned inspection steps may have to be repeated prior to valve or plug installation.
+Before installation of a valve or plug into a cylinder, the coupling shall be cleaned with an appropriate (fully threaded) NPT tap (see Figure 1) to remove residues of impurities.
+The tap shall be screwed into the coupling, by hand, until it blocks (see Figure 2).
+Taking care, a wrench may be used to facilitate the insertion of the tap.
+In case an installation fails upon first attempt, the afore mentioned steps may be repeated several times.
 3.3 In-service cylinders The following only applies to in-service cylinders which have been cleaned and washed out.
-Before installation of a valve or plug into a cylinder, the coupling shall be cleaned with an appropriate NPT tap (see Figure 1) to remove residues of tin and other impurities.
+Before installation of a valve or plug into a cylinder, the coupling shall be cleaned with an appropriate (fully threaded) NPT tap (see Figure 1) to remove residues of tin and other impurities.
 The tap shall be screwed into the coupling, by hand, until it blocks (see Figure 2).
 Taking care, a wrench may be used to facilitate the insertion of the tap.
 Following removal of the tap, the coupling threads shall be cleaned (e.g. brush, pin or vacuum cleaner) and shall be visually inspected for missing or damaged threads.
-Acceptance criteria are: - No more than 10mm of thread damage at one spot, or. - No more than 15mm cumulative throughout the couplings thread length.
+Acceptance criteria are: - No more than 10mm of thread damage at one spot, or - No more than 15mm cumulative throughout the couplings thread length.
 Note: A well cleaned coupling is also necessary for good gauging.
 As a next step, it is recommended to check the threads with an appropriate NPT gauge (Figure 3 and 4 show examples) to determine the approximate coupling size (small / nominal / large).
 Gauging according to ANSI/ ASME B1.20.1 is not required.
 But a too large coupling may be reason for rejection.
 Suggested rejection criterion is: • More than nominal +2.0 threads.

-Figure 1: Example of a NPT tap
+Figure 1: Example of an NPT tap